griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 export CLOUD_YAML=${SAMPLE}_immuno_cloud-WDL.yaml
 ```

-NOTE: You will need to manually create the Google billing project in the console before proceeding
+NOTE: You will need to manually create the Google billing project in the console before proceeding.

 ## Local setup